 - The UN multi-country study on men and violence in Asia and the Pacific, which included Cambodia as a study site.
-Data were collected in 2012 (Fulu, Warner, & Moussavi, 2013b). - > The Cambodia Demographic and Health Survey 2014 (CDHS), which included supplementary modules on women's empowerment and demographic and health outcomes, and domestic violence.
-The empowerment module includes indicators of attitudes to wife beating, and the domestic violence module includes indicators of incidence (last 12 months) and prevalence (lifetime experience) of physical and sexual violence in general; forms of spousal or partner violence; and help seeking behaviour.
+Data were collected in 2012 (Fulu, Warner, & Moussavi, 2013b). - > The CDHS, which included supplementary modules on women's empowerment and demographic and health outcomes, and domestic violence.
+The empowerment module includes indicators of attitudes to wife beating, and the domestic violence module includes indicators of incidence (last 12 months) and prevalence (lifetime experience) of physical and sexual violence in general; forms of spousal or partner violence; and help

+- seeking behaviour.
 The Survey is planned to be repeated in 2018 (National Institute of Statistics; Directorate General for Health; ICF International, 2015). - > The National Survey on Women's Health and Life Experiences in Cambodia.
-This is the most comprehensive, purpose specific study, and used the WHO methodology developed for the Multi-country Study on Women's Health and Domestic Violence against women (2005).
-These data are therefore comparable with other countries using the same methodology.
+This is the most comprehensive, purpose specific study, and used the WHO methodology developed for the Multi-Country Study on Women's Health and Domestic Violence against women (2005).
+This is considered the gold standard for national violence incidence and prevalence studies, and these data are comparable with other countries using the same methodology.
 Data were collected in 2015 (MoWA, 2015).

 These studies focus on slightly different variables and present information in slightly different ways.
 Together they present a very comprehensive picture of gender related attitudes and violence related behaviours.
-The incidence (12 months preceding) and prevalence (lifetime experience) identified through these available data are in Table 3.
+The incidence (12 months preceding) and prevalence (lifetime experience) identified through these available data are in Table 4.